 Section 5.
 Long-Term User Rates and Benefits

-A one-year Long-Term Pass may be purchased for $80 or $5 (for qualified individuals who receive State assistance), and a one-month Long-Term Pass may be purchased for $18 (taxes are included), plus additional charges pursuant to the rates set forth in Section 7.
-User may purchase a Pass by using a Visa or MasterCard credit card.
-On the 10th day of each month, the total amount of chargeable trips (i.e., those trips in excess of 30 minutes, as the case may be) will be charged to Long-Term User’s credit card.
+A one-year Long-Term Pass may be purchased for $90 or $5 (for qualified individuals who receive State assistance), and a one-month Long-Term Pass may be purchased for $20us additional charges pursuant to the fees set forth in Section 7.
+User may purchase a Pass by using a Visa, MasterCard, or American Express credit card.
+24 hours after each use, the total amount of chargeable trips (i.e., those trips in excess of 60 minutes, as the case may be) will be charged to Long-Term User’s credit card.
 Payment by cash is offered through PayNearMe.
-Cash payments can be made at any local CVS, 7-11 or Family Dollar store.
+Cash payments can be made at any local CVS, 7-Eleven or Family Dollar store.
 At the end of each month, Long-Term User may access a statement of chargeable trips on the Website.
-If Long-Term User has any claim or dispute regarding a chargeable trip, then Long-Term User must, within 10 business days from the end of the prior month with the disputed claim, provide to Company the corresponding trip number to identify the place and time the DDP Bike Share bicycle was rented and returned.
+If a Long-Term User has any claim or dispute regarding a chargeable trip, then Long-Term User must, within 10 business days from the end of the prior month with the disputed claim, provide to Company the corresponding trip number to identify the place and time the DDP Bike Share bicycle was rented and returned.

-In addition to the Long-Term and Daily Pass rates outlined in Sections 4 through 6, all Users are subject to usage rates as set forth in the chart below.
-So long as User returns the DDP Bike Share bicycle to a Bike Dock within 30 minutes, no usage charge applies.
-User may remove another DDP Bike Share bicycle from a Bike Dock after returning and docking the previous DDP Bike Share bicycle.
+In addition to the Long-Term and Short-Term Pass rates outlined in Sections 4 through 6, all Users are subject to fees set forth in the chart below.

 Section 8.
 Availability of Service

 Company makes every effort to provide the Service for 365 days per year, but does not guarantee that the Service will be available at all times, as force majeure events or other circumstances might prevent Company from providing the Service.
 Access to the Service also is conditioned on the availability of DDP Bike Share bicycles at each Station.
 Company does not represent or warrant the availability of any Service or the availability of any DDP Bike Share bicycle at any Station.
-User may use the Website or either the Transit App or CycleFinder, which may be downloaded from the iTunes Store or Google Play, to consult the inventory of DDP Bike Share bicycles available at a Station.
+User may use the Website or Transit, which may be downloaded from the iTunes Store or Google Play, to consult the inventory of DDP Bike Share bicycles available at a Station.